sourcegraph/sourcegraph-public-snapshot/doc/admin/auth/index.md

 Restricts sign-ins to members of the listed organizations.
 If empty or unset, no restriction will be applied.

 If combined with `"allowSignup": true`, only membrers of the allowed orgs can create their accounts in Sourcegraph via GitHub authentitcation.

-When combined with `"allowSignup": false` or unset, an admin should first create the user account so the user can then sign in with GitHub if they belong to the allowed orgs.
+When combined with `"allowSignup": false` or unset, an admin should first create the user account so that the user can sign in with GitHub if they belong to the allowed orgs.

   ```json
     {